yoshi-taka/documentation/content/en/synthetics/private_locations/_index.md

 Private locations allow you to **monitor internal-facing applications or any private URLs** that aren’t accessible from the public internet.
 They can also be used to:

-* **Create new custom Synthetics locations** in areas that are mission-critical to your business.
+* **Create new custom Synthetic Monitoring locations** in areas that are mission-critical to your business.
-* **Verify application performance in your internal CI environment** before you release new features to production with [Synthetics CI integration][1].
+* **Verify application performance in your internal CI environment** before you release new features to production with [Synthetic Monitoring CI integration][1].
 * **Compare application performance** from both inside & outside your internal network.

 Private locations come as Docker containers that you can install wherever makes sense inside of your private network.
 Once created and installed, you can assign [Synthetic tests][2] to your private location just like you would with any regular managed location.